Azure/iotedge/doc/reported_states_during_deployment.md

 ```
 configurations.<deployment name>.Status: "Applied" &&
 .properties.desired."$version" == .properties.reported.lastDesiredVerison &&
 .properties.reported.lastDesiredStatus.code == 200 &&
 ```

 For any desired module:
 ```
    .properties.desired.modules.<module>.status  != .properties.reported.modules.<module>.runtimeStatus &&
    .properties.desired.modules.<module>.settings.image == .properties.reported.modules.<module>.settings.image
 ```

+NOTE: Modules may go into a failed state at any time for any number of reasons, it is up to the user's discretion to determine the appropriate amount of time to wait to determine if a module has not been successfully deployed.

 ### Deployment in progress/Deployment failed.

-One of the steps that the IoT Edge runtime attempted to aplly the current desired state failed.
+One of the steps that the IoT Edge runtime attempted to apply the current desired state failed.
 There may be many reasons for this, such as an image pull request is taking too long, the module specification references a bad image, or the container runtime failed for any number of reasons.

 ```
 configurations.<deployment name>.Status: "Applied" &&
 .properties.desired."$version" == .properties.reported.lastDesiredVerison &&
 .properties.reported.lastDesiredStatus.code == 500 &&
 ```